lucaswerkmeister/namescript/README.md

 Note that the script will silently skip any items that are not name items (and looks only at the *first* “instance of” statement), so depending on the current state of the sandbox items the above command may not do anything.
-(However, you can still use that to test if the configuration file is correct, since the script will attempt to login before looking at the items.)
+(However, you can still use it to test if the configuration file is correct, since the script will attempt to login before looking at the items.)

 ## License